 Every recipe here serves 4.
-All use ingredients from Aldi or Woolworths.
+All use ingredients from ALDI or Woolworths.
 All cost under $3 per serve.

 Slow Cooker Basics for Beginners